tartley/tartley.github.io/posts/new-laptop-time.md

 DDR5 is supported by Intel's 12th generation processors, and AMD's newest Ryzen 7000 series.
 This uses a different physical connection on the motherboard, and is rare thus far, outside of systems above my budget.

-So I'm looking for DDR4.
+So I'm looking for DDR4 in a SoDIMM module.
+Got it.

 ### Ranks & Channels